 The Forestry Commission therefore planted lots of fast-growing trees in an attempt to rapidly increase the tree population in the country.

-And it sort of worked – but in working, it also damaged and killed lots of the still-existing native trees in the nation.
+And it sort of worked – but in working, it also damaged and removed lots of the still-existing native trees in the nation.

 Fortunately, the Forestry Commission has since shifted its priorities.